takanori-fujiwara/deepgl/README.md

 -----
 * Python3
 * graph-tool (https://graph-tool.skewed.de/)
+* OS: macOS or Linux
-* Note: Tested on macOS Catalina and Ubuntu 20.0.4 LTS.
+  * Note: Tested on macOS BigSur and Ubuntu 20.0.4 LTS.
+  * Windows is not supported because graph-tool is not available for Windows.
 ******

 Setup